The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 You’ll need another set of nappy changing essentials in a bag to carry with you whenever you leave the house.
 Consider investing in a lightweight, portable changing mat.
 They can be a lifesaver when you’re on the go.
 Remember that you can never pack too many spare clothes.

-Why’s my newborn’s stool changing colour?
+Why is my newborn’s stool changing colour?

-Your baby’s stools will change colour quite dramatically in their first week, and won’t resemble adult stools until they start to wean from 6 months onwards.
+Your baby’s stools will change colour quite dramatically in their first week and won’t resemble adult stools until they start to wean from 6 months onwards.

 What is meconium?

 Your baby’s first stool is known as meconium.
 It’s made up of the waste products like mucus, bile, cells, amniotic fluid and lanugo.
 It also keeps their intestine ‘inflated’ so that it’s ready for action after birth.
 It’s greenish-black, sticky, tar-like and hard to clean off skin, but while it looks unpleasant, it doesn’t smell as there are no bacteria present.
-The passing of meconium is an important milestone as it shows your baby’s bowels are working properly.
+The passing of meconium is an important milestone as it shows your baby’s bowels are working properly1.

 What changes should concern me?

 Babies’ stomachs are delicate, and their stool colour, consistency and smell can change quite frequently, making ‘normal’ hard to define.
-The warning signs to look out for are diarrhoea, constipation or blood-streaked stool.
+The warning signs to look out for are diarrhoeaconstipation or blood-streaked stool.
 If it’s a one-off, then it could be due to a change in your baby’s diet.
 Switching to formula, for example, can cause thicker stools that are associated with constipation.
 Dehydration can also cause constipation, which in turn can cause your baby to strain, leading to bleeding.
-If you notice frequent or continuous diarrhoea, constipation or bloodstreaked stool, ask your doctor, health visitor or midwife for advice.
+If you notice frequent or continuous diarrhoea, constipation or blood-streaked stool, ask your doctor, health visitor or midwife for advice.

 A breastfed baby's stool colours

-Days 1–2
+• Days 1–2

-Black
+• Black

-Dark sticky, tar-like meconium
+• Dark sticky, tar-like meconium

-Days 3–5
+• Days 3–5

-Brown green
+• Brown green

-Stools turn greener as your baby takes more milk
+• Stools turn greener as your baby takes more milk

-Days 5–7
+• Days 5–7

-Soft yellow
+• Soft yellow

-Meconium is cleared out and stools become yellowish
+• Meconium is cleared out and stools become yellowish

-Days 7+
+• Days 7+

-Mustard yellow
+• Mustard yellow

-The stool colour of a healthy breastfed baby
+• The stool colour of a healthy breastfed baby

 In the first day or two, you will only get through a few nappies, but by the end of the week this number is likely to go up to 6 to 12 nappies.
-Most will be just wet, although breastfed babies poo more regularly than bottle-fed babies.
+Most will be just wet2, although breastfed babies poo more regularly than bottle-fed babies.
 Your baby may cry if they are feeling uncomfortable in a dirty nappy, and some disposable nappies have built-in moisture indicators to tell you when it’s time for a change.

 Although this may seem like a tricky dilemma, it’s a matter of weighing up the pros and cons and going for the best option for you and your family.
 Disposable nappies are quick, easy, convenient, very absorbent and cheaper to buy initially.
-Reusable cloth nappies require an upfront investment, but are often cheaper in the long run and contain fewer chemicals.
+Reusable cloth nappies require an upfront investment but are often cheaper in the long run and contain fewer chemicals.
 They do, however, require regular washing and drying.
-While reusable nappies definitely reduce the amount of waste going into landfill, a recent report revealed that constant washing and drying may cause more carbon emissions than disposables.
-More environmentally-friendly disposables offer another option, but will still add to landfill if not composted correctly.
+While reusable nappies definitely reduce the amount of waste going into landfill, a recent report revealed that constant washing and drying may cause more carbon emissions than disposables3.
+More environmentally-friendly disposables offer another option but will still add to landfill if not composted correctly.

 If you’re keen to be green, then do your research, avoid boil-washing or tumble-drying your cloth nappies and aim to use them for more than one child.